Build a feature with Claude Code

 If product:derive fails with ValueError: Unrecognized value for

 SESSION_TYPE: null, the product has no session backend selected.
-Ask Claude:
+Ask Claude for help.

 /splent:doctor the app won't start, SESSION_TYPE is null